webvijayi/CookFast/SECURITY.md

 We commit to:

-- Responding to security reports within 48 hours
+- Responding to security reports within 7 working days
 - Keeping reporters updated as we address the issue
 - Giving proper credit to security researchers who help us improve our security (unless they prefer to remain anonymous)
 - Not taking legal action against those who report vulnerabilities in good faith